background 0background 1background 2background 3

 University Educational Programming

-With free speech and the upcoming presidential elections in the national conversation, Cal Poly Humboldt is launching several educational initiatives that enhance the understanding of California State University’s interim Time, Place, and Manner (TPM) policy, Cal Poly Humboldt’s addendum to the policy, and the campus climate; support free speech activities and voter engagement; and align with the University’s educational goals.
-These programs and activities are supported by one-time funding from the CSU.
+With free speech and the 2024 presidential elections in the national conversation, Cal Poly Humboldt launched several educational initiatives in Fall 2024 that enhance the understanding of California State University’s interim Time, Place, and Manner (TPM) policy, Cal Poly Humboldt’s addendum to the policy, and the campus climate; support free speech activities and voter engagement; and align with the University’s educational goals.
+These programs and activities are supported by one-time funding from the CSU during the 2024-25 year.

 Some programs are tailored for certain campus groups; others provide insight applicable to the campus community and the public.
 All activities are designed to create spaces where you can ask questions, understand policy, and provide feedback.